 As a part of the Richmond Diocese, the school follows diocesan curriculum guidelines, incorporating religion with other core subjects.
 Staffed with fully qualified, professional and dedicated teachers, the academic program stresses basic skills and the full growth of each child according to individual talents and abilities.
 In addition to emphasizing the importance of high academics and basic skills, children at Our Lady of Mount Carmel School are provided opportunities to develop their skills in Spanish, art, computer, library, music, and physical education.

 In 2009, Our Lady of Mount Carmel School was awarded the National Blue Ribbon for excellence in education by the United States Department of Education, the highest honor a school can receive.
 In 2012, we were awarded the district honor of being named the Best Private School in Hampton Roads!

 Our Lady of Mount Carmel School was among the first schools in Virginia to be designated as a Purple Star School in 2018, indicating excellence in serving military families.
 Additionally, the 2018-2019 school year brought to completion the addition of an outdoor classroom to OLMC for our continued STREAM education.

+When students arrived on campus in the fall of 202o, we shared the good news that OLMC was named by the Cardinal Newman Society a Catholic Education Honor Roll School!
+And, though the pandemic continues, we are growing and serving the children of the Peninsula.
 Today, Our Lady of Mount Carmel School forms bright futures for students in Pre-K through 8th grade.
 OLMC is fully accredited by Cognia.
 Our Lady of Mount Carmel School has a long standing reputation in Hampton Roads and is well-known to maintain the traditions of the Roman Catholic Faith while stressing academic excellence.